• Skip to primary navigation

 This recipe uses blended cashew nuts and plant-based milk to create a creamy sauce that's 100% dairy-free.
 If you have the time, it helps to soak the cashews first before blending (see recipe notes).

 Want to find out more about the endless possibilities of blended cashew nuts in vegan cooking?
 Check out my recipe for vegan cream, with varying ratios to create a 'single' or 'double' substitute.
-It's a versatile ingredient that I've also used in this vegan mushroom pasta and creamy tempeh and tarragon pasta.
+It's a versatile ingredient that I've also used in these recipes for vegan mushroom pasta, wild garlic pasta, and creamy tempeh and tarragon pasta.

 What is nutritional yeast?